Stock market today: Asian shares track Wall Street's rebound

 Lyft’s stock rocketed by more than 60% in after-hours trading Tuesday following the typo.

-On the losing end, Akamai Technologies dropped 8.2% after it reported mixed results.

-Online vacation rental booker Airbnb slipped 1.7% after it reported losing $349 million in the fourth quarter due to an income tax settlement with Italy.

-In other trading, U.S. benchmark crude oil fell 20 cents to $76.44 per barrel in electronic trading on the New York Mercantile Exchange.
-Brent crude, the international standard, lost 18 cents, to $81.42 per barrel.
+In other trading Thursday, U.S. benchmark crude oil fell 14 cents to $76.50 per barrel in electronic trading on the New York Mercantile Exchange.
+Brent crude, the international standard, lost 5 cents, to $81.55 per barrel.